-From The Right to Vote and “The Famous Five” to Today, Women Are Still Shattering Political Glass Ceilings
+From “The Famous Five” to Today, Women Are Still Shattering Political Glass Ceilings

 Nellie McClung, member of The Famous Five, between circa 1905 and 1922.
 Photo: National Archives of Canada

-Stateside, 55 year-old Kamala Harris stands poised to become the first female American Vice President, should she and Democratic presidential nominee Joe Biden win in the November election — an election Harris, an African and South Asian American, may have faced barriers simply voting in just 55 ago.
+Of course, it’s not just Canadian women continuing to break political glass ceilings.
+Stateside, 55-year-old Kamala Harris stands poised to become the first female American vice president, should she and Democratic presidential nominee Joe Biden win in the November election — an election Harris, an African and South Asian American, may have faced barriers simply voting in just 55 ago.

 While women were added to the American electorate with the ratification of the Nineteenth Amendment in 1920, African-American women continued to face everything from lengthy voter registration to special constitutional testing and even the threat of arrest for registering to vote in parts of the American South.
 It wasn’t until 1965 — during the height of the American civil rights movement — that the Voting Rights Act was passed, making racial discrimination against voters illegal.